chivicks-hazard/solved-coding-problems/README.md

 ### My Solved Problems
-This is a index of the coding problems I have solved across various code challenges websites, social media, hackathons and so on.
+This is a index of the coding problems I have solved across various code challenges websites, social media, books, hackathons and so on.

 For every problem, I will try to implement in the following languages:
 1. JavaScript (Since this is my first programming language)